xa-io/kirby-coinbase-flooder/Coinbase/README.md

 This script is provided for educational purposes only.
 Use at your own risk.
 The authors are not responsible for any financial losses or account restrictions that may result from using this script.

 ## Version History

+### v1.06
+- Enhanced wait message logic for no-spread scenarios
+- Added new wait message: "Price is at target, waiting..." when spread <= 1 tick and price is at target
+- Detects when ask price equals MAIN_SELL_PRICE exactly with no spread (for buying scenarios)
+- Detects when bid price equals MAIN_BUY_PRICE exactly with no spread (for selling scenarios)
+- Fixed logic to only trigger wait message when price is exactly at target, not within 1 tick of target
+- Fixed AVOID_FLOOD_STACKING logic to allow proper flooding up to target price
+- AVOID_FLOOD_STACKING now only skips when ask/bid equals target price, not within 1 tick
+- This allows flood orders to continue up to one tick below/above target as intended
+- Provides clearer feedback when market is at target price but lacks spread for order placement

+### v1.05
+- Added AVOID_FLOOD_STACKING configuration option (default: True) to prevent repeated flood orders within 1 tick of main prices
+- When AVOID_FLOOD_STACKING is True, avoids placing flood orders if current ask/bid is within 1 tick of MAIN_SELL_PRICE/MAIN_BUY_PRICE
+- Reduces order book clutter by preventing unnecessary stacking near target prices when spread filling has likely occurred
+- Updated waiting messages to display actual MAIN_SELL_PRICE and MAIN_BUY_PRICE values for better clarity
+- Enhanced user experience with more informative console output during price boundary pauses

+### v1.04
+- Enhanced price boundary logic with dynamic pause/resume functionality
+- When STOP_ON_PRICE_ACHIEVED is false, flooding now pauses if price moves outside target range
+- For buy flooding: pauses when ask price > MAIN_SELL_PRICE, resumes when ask price <= MAIN_SELL_PRICE
+- For sell flooding: pauses when bid price < MAIN_BUY_PRICE, resumes when bid price >= MAIN_BUY_PRICE
+- Continues price monitoring every SCAN_INTERVAL during pause periods
+- Prevents unnecessary flooding when price targets are temporarily exceeded
+- Added SHOW_WAIT configuration option to control waiting message display
+- When SHOW_WAIT is True, displays user-friendly waiting messages during price boundary pauses

+### v1.03
+- Enhanced price boundary enforcement to prevent orders outside MAIN_BUY_PRICE and MAIN_SELL_PRICE ranges
+- Buy orders are now prevented from being placed at or above MAIN_SELL_PRICE
+- Sell orders are now prevented from being placed at or below MAIN_BUY_PRICE
+- Updated STOP_ON_PRICE_ACHIEVED logic to only stop when price moves 1 tick past target (ensures continued flooding until price is met)
+- Added boundary checks to both spread filling and flood order logic
+- Enhanced debug logging for boundary violations

+### v1.02
+- Added STOP_ON_PRICE_ACHIEVED option (default: True) to automatically stop the script when target prices are reached
+- If ENABLE_BUYING is true and ask spread > MAIN_SELL_PRICE, script stops (price achieved)
+- If ENABLE_SELLING is true and bid spread < MAIN_BUY_PRICE, script stops (price achieved)
+- Enhanced price monitoring with automatic script termination when objectives are met

 ### v1.01
 - Added SHOW_SPREAD_INFO option (default: False) to reduce console clutter by conditionally displaying spread analysis information